 - 1. Lebanese Baccalaureate or its equivalent. - 2.
-Interview with a faculty member. - 3.
-Acceptable scores on the TOEFL. - 4.
-Acceptable scores on the entrance exam which consists of: - Observation drawing - Expression drawing - 3D objects perception for students applying to Architecture and Interior Architecture and Design. - 5.
+Acceptable scores on the TOEFL. - 3.
 Admission is usually restricted to the first year.
-However, in exceptional cases, and with the approval of the Admissions Committee, students transferring from other universities may be considered for transfer admission, on an individual basis provided the following requirements are satisfied: - Enrollment quotas for the programs have not been filled. - The applicant has attended an accredited University and obtained a minimum average of (70) in at least 20 transferable credits. - The applicant has the Lebanese Baccalaureate or its equivalent. - The applicant has submitted a personal portfolio of his work completed during his/her years of study.
+However, in exceptional cases, and with the approval of the Admissions Committee, students transferring from other universities may be considered for transfer admission, on an individual basis provided the following requirements are satisfied: - The applicant has attended an accredited University and obtained a minimum average of (70) in at least 20 transferable credits. - The applicant has the Lebanese Baccalaureate or its equivalent. - The applicant has submitted a personal portfolio of his work completed during his/her years of study.
 This portfolio is assessed by the School's Admission Committee that may require a personal interview with the applicant. - The applicant has satisfied the University requirements concerning proficiency in the English language. - All transfers are reviewed by the School's Admissions Committee, which evaluates the applicant's transferable credits.